April 2008 to November 2014

 Catchment Action NSW funding allocation to CMAs in 2013-14

-Through a ministerial request, the Minister for Primary Industries asked the Commission to recommend a potential funding profile for allocationg Catchment Action NSW funding to CMAs for 2013-14, including the risks the Government should consider in making the final funding allocation decision.
+Through a ministerial request, the Minister for Primary Industries asked us to recommend a potential funding profile for allocationg Catchment Action NSW funding to CMAs for 2013-14, including the risks the Government should consider in making the final funding allocation decision.

-In May 2013, the Commission provided its final report and recommended a funding profile with associated risks.
+In May 2013, we provided a final report and recommended a funding profile with associated risks.

 - Final report (May 2013)